progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--This is very similar to what `receive-pack` responds with, but the capabilities are different.
 In addition, it sends back the HEAD reference so the client knows what to check out if this is a clone.-->

 Die Antwort ähnelt der, mit der `receive-pack` antwortet, aber die aufgelisteten Features sind andere.
-Zusätzlich wird die HEAD Referenz mitgeschickt, sodass der Client weiß, was er auschecken muß, falls es sich um einen Clone handelt.
+Zusätzlich wird die HEAD Referenz mitgeschickt, sodass der Client weiß, was er auschecken muss, falls es sich um einen Clone handelt.

 <!--At this point, the `fetch-pack` process looks at what objects it has and responds with the objects that it needs by sending "want" and then the SHA it wants.
 It sends all the objects it already has with "have" and then the SHA.
 At the end of this list, it writes "done" to initiate the `upload-pack` process to begin sending the packfile of the data it needs:-->

-Der `fetch-pack` Prozeß inspiziert jetzt die vorhandenen Objekte und antwortet mit einer Liste von Objekten, wobei er das Schlüsselwort „want“ für Objekte verwendet, die benötigt werden, und „have“ für Objekte, die bereits vorhanden sind.
+Der `fetch-pack` Prozess inspiziert jetzt die vorhandenen Objekte und antwortet mit einer Liste von Objekten, wobei er das Schlüsselwort „want“ für Objekte verwendet, die benötigt werden, und „have“ für Objekte, die bereits vorhanden sind.
 Am Ende der Liste folgt das Schlüsselwort „done“.
-Der `upload-pack` Prozeß schickt dann ein Packfile mit allen benötigten Objekten:
+Der `upload-pack` Prozess schickt dann ein Packfile mit allen benötigten Objekten:

 	0054want ca82a6dff817ec66f44342007202690a93763949 ofs-delta
 	0032have 085bb3bcb608e1e8451d4b2432f8ecbe6306e7e7